4rankng/auction-app/frontend-react/README.md

 The list of bidder should be loaded from database and displayed in the participant selection grid.

-At the begining, the Vong Dau Gia is 1, at the end of Auction Duration, the Vong Dau Gia will be increased by 1, the last vong dau gia is 6.
+At the begining, the Vong Dau Gia is 1, at the end of Auction Duration, the Vong Dau Gia will be increased by 1, auction duration is reset (eg if we initially set it at 300s, when 300s is up, the Vong Dau Gia will be increased by 1, the auction duration is reset to 300s again).
+The auction data will be updated in the database.
+When the last vong dau gia is 6.
 End of vong dau gia 6, no more bid can be placed.

 When we select a bidder, the 60 second countdown timer will start.
 At the end of 60 seconds, the Dau Gia button will be disabled for that bidder.
 When we select another bidder, the 60 second countdown timer will start again.

 After the bidder place the bid, the Dau Gia button will be disabled for that bidder until other bidder place the bid.

+In the "Chon nguoi tham gia" grid, the bidder number should be displayed in the button.
+We should have very small yellow star at the top right of the bidder square if the bidder is the current highest bidder.

+The lich su dau gia table must be sorted by Thoi gian in descending order.
+The latest bid should be at the top.

 Dau Gia button

-- If bid history is not empty check if the price is greater than the current price + bid increment
+- If bid history is not empty check if the price is greater than the current price
 - If bid history is empty and Vong Dau Gia is 1, check if the price is >= the current price
 - Update the current price to the new bid
-- Add the bid to the auction history, add bid with bidder id in the bid history of auction data in database
+- Add the bid to the auction history
+- Add bid with bidder id in the bid history of auction data in database.
+It is very important to persist data in database.

 Huy Dau Gia Cuoi button

 - Remove the last bid from the bidder from the auction history, after that the button is disabled for that bidder until he place the bid again

+- No constant database polling in our app, we will use the data from the database when the page is loaded, and we will update the data in the database when the user place the bid or cancel the last bid